enricobottazzi/ZKverse/README.md

 This tutorial is inspired by the presentation "All About the ZkVerse | Polygon" performed by Jordi Baylina at EthDenver22.
-Here you can find his presentation (h from min 30 to 1h20min ):
+Here you can find his presentation (from min30 to h1min20):
 [https://www.twitch.tv/videos/1300382536](https://www.twitch.tv/videos/1300382536)

 ## **Going into Circom**